supercharge/docs/csrf-protection.md

 ## Introduction
 Supercharge has support for [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) protection.
-A Cross-site request forgery is a type of malicious exploit where unauthorized commands are transmitted on behalf of an authenticated user.
+A cross-site request forgery is a malicious exploit where unauthorized commands are transmitted on behalf of an authenticated user.

 Supercharge ships with CSRF protection out-of-the-box.
 It generates a “CSRF token” for active user sessions.
 Supercharge will verify the CSRF token for `POST`, `PUT`, `PATCH`, and `DELETE` requests to your application.

-Supercharge provides you a Handlerbars helper to seamlessly add the CSRF token to your forms.
-Make use of the `{{csrf}}` helper inside your forms.
+Supercharge provides you a Handlebars helper to seamlessly add the CSRF token to your forms.
+Make use of the `{{csrf}}` helper inside your HTML forms.
 This helper generates and adds a hidden input field to your form.
 Use the helper like this:

 ```html
 <form method="POST" action="/login">